Tsunami alert issued after powerful Haiti quake: USGS | DW | 14.08.2021

 The US Geological Survey is estimating huge casualties following the magnitude 7.2 earthquake on Saturday morning.
 Haiti has yet to fully recover from a quake a decade ago that killed nearly 200,000 people.

-A 7.2 magnitude earthquake struck Haiti on Saturday, the United States Geological Survey (USGS) said, with some damage already reported.
+A 7.2 magnitude earthquake struck Haiti on Saturday, the United States Geological Survey (USGS) said, with some deaths already reported.

+"I can confirm that there are deaths, but I don't yet have an exact toll," Jerry Chandler, Haiti's director of civil protection, told the AFP news agency.
+"We're still collecting information."

+Prime Minister Ariel Henry was heading to Haiti’s emergency operations center after it was activated.

 The long shock was felt throughout the country and material damage was recorded in the southwestern peninsula of the island, according to images from witnesses.